Kusnierewicz/Chess-game/README.md

 You can play as Bob (white pieces e.g. wP, wB, wQ) or Frank (black piesec e.g. bP, bB, bQ)

-To make your move use [Algebraic chess notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess))
+## To make your move use [Algebraic chess notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess))

-Rules of move input:

-1. To move a piece
+To move a piece
-    Be5 (move a bishop to e5)

     Nf3 (move a knight to f3)

     d3 (move a pawn to f3)

+    Be5 (move a bishop to e5)

-2. You ought to omit indication that any capture has been made!
+You ought to omit indication that any capture has been made!
 Game will notice any captures automaticly.

-3. If you move a piece to a position where another same piece can move, game will notice the it and ask you to be more specific.
+If you move a piece to a position where another same piece can move, game will notice the it and ask you to be more specific.
 You can be more specific by inputing:

     e7-f6 (move a pawn from e7 to f6)

     Ng8-f6 (move a pawn from Ng8 to f6)

 ## Still in developement stage!!
 (TO DO!)